mikanyg/FeatureToggle.Azure/README.md

 ### ASP.NET Web App sample
 The project *WebApplication* is a standard ASP.NET Web App (.NET Framework) showing how to configure and use **FeatureToggle.Azure.DocumentDB** and **FeatureToggle.Azure.TableStorage**.
 The configuration of the providers is located in the `Global.asax.cs`file.
 Both providers are configured for using local emulators with auto creation of storage and toggles.

-Feature toggles are found in the FeatureToggle folder and are used in the `HomeController`.
-The `FrontPageUIFeature` toggles a message on the front page of the web app and is stored in Table Storage (emulator).
-The `AboutPageFeature` toggles a message on the About page of the web app and is stored in DocumentDb (emulator).
+Feature toggles are found in the FeatureToggles folder and are used in the `HomeController`.
+- The `FrontPageUIFeature` is a boolean FeatureToggle, and toggles a message on the Front page of the web app and is stored in Table Storage (emulator).
+- The `AboutPageFeature` is a boolean FeatureToggle, and toggles a message on the About page of the web app and is stored in DocumentDb (emulator).
+- The `ComingSoonFeature` is a DateTime FeatureToggle, and  toggles a message on the the Front page of the web app and is stored in DocumentDb (emulator).
+- The `RetiringSoonFeature` is a DateTime FeatureToggle, and toggles a message on the Contact page of the web app and is stored in Table Storage (emulator).

 In order to change the toggle values after creation, you can use the Cloud Explorer in Visual Studio or the Azure Storage Explorer.

 ### ASP.NET Core sample running in Service Fabric
 The project *SfWebAppCore* is a ASP.NET Core Web App packaged as a Service Fabric application (the *ServiceFabricApplication* project).
 This sample shows how to configure and use **FeatureToggle.Azure.ServiceFabric**.
 The optional configuration of the provider is located in the `Startup.cs` file.
 The configuration package is located in PackageRoot/Config/Settings.xml file of the *SfWebAppCore* project.

 Feature toggles are found in the FeatureToggles folder and are used in the `HomeController`.
-The `CoolNewFeatureToggle` toggles a message on the About page of the web app.
+- The `CoolNewFeatureToggle` is a boolean FeatureToggle, and toggles a message on the About page of the web app.
+- The `ComingSoonFeature` is a DateTime FeatureToggle, and toggles a message on the Front page of the web app.
+- The `RetiringSoonFeature` is a DateTime FeatureToggle, and toggles a message on the Contact page of the web app.

 In order to toggle the value, the configuration package must be [packaged](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-package-apps) and [deployed](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-deploy-remove-applications) to the local cluster.